ejwillemse/BAN313/chapter4.md

 1. Visualise the process data using histograms and guess what distribution can be used to model the process.
 2. Use the statistical chi-square goodness-of-fit test to formally test if the distribution is appropriate.
-3. Analyse the distribution of and estimate confidence interval for key distribution parameters using the bootstrapping method.
+3. Analyse the distribution of and estimate confidence intervals for key distribution parameters using the bootstrapping method.
 4. Use the R functions of the distribution to calculate percentiles and probabilities as required.